wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_ibft_discardValidatorVote.md

 ---
-title: eth:ibft_discardValidatorVote \[WebSocket\] {disallowed}
+title: ibft_discardValidatorVote  {disallowed} - Ethereum
-description: Discards a proposal to add or remove a validator with the specifiedaddress.
+description: Example code for the ibft_discardValidatorVote  {disallowed} ws method. Сomplete guide on how to use ibft_discardValidatorVote  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters